Quick and easy, this bright green basil oil is perfect for drizzling over fresh vegetables, eggs, or french fries. Here’s how to make basil oil.

 - French fries

-As in all things supremely simple, the quality of ingredients is key with a basil oil.
-Top of the line olive oil is a must here.
+The quality of ingredients is key when making basil oil.
+Top of the line olive oil is a must!
 If you’ve listened to our podcast, you may remember Episode 17 where we had an olive oil tasting with an expert from California Olive Ranch.
-We learned everything from how to taste olive oil (by slurping, of course!), how to purchase (look for single country of origin, seals of authenticity, and harvest date), and health benefits (incorporating olive oil in your diet has shown to prevent cancers, promote heart health, lower blood pressure, and decrease risk of diabetes).
+We learned everything from how to taste olive oil, how to purchase it (by looking for single country of origin, seals of authenticity, and harvest date), and the health benefits of olive oil.
+Incorporating olive oil in your diet has shown to prevent cancers, promote heart health, lower blood pressure, and decrease risk of diabetes.
 With basil oil, the flavor of the oil makes the magic, so make sure to use the best quality olive oil you can find.
 We used California Olive Ranch Rich and Robust flavor, which was a silky smooth carrier for the basil flavor.

 - 1 cup basil leaves, packed